7 Months Ago pt. 2

 “You guys are bandits…,” David began accusingly, “that’s why that guy was after you.”

-“That’s how I take care of these guys.”
-Jake said, “We get jobs, we complete ‘em, and we get to keep little things on the side.”
+“That’s how I take care of these guys,” Jake said waving his arm in a wide fan.
+David looked around but saw only invisible voices coming out of the mist.
+“We get jobs, we complete ‘em, and we get to keep little things on the side.”

 “Jobs?”
 David expressed sarcastically, “You mean you rob merchants and poor ‘ol travelers.”

 “Some of us, yes.
 Some of us were abandoned without a home.
 Some of us just don’t want the stuffy hypocrisy of city life.
 Whatever.
+For us it’s freedom.
 I’m the one that they look up to, so it’s my job to make sure they’re taken care of.”

 Jake plopped down on the thick grass next to David with a heavy sigh, “There’s really not a lot for us out here, David.
 For pretty much all of us, this is better than what we would’ve been facing.
 I mean, you’re here in the middle of nowhere, right?
 Why?
 Where did you come from?”

 David sat silent for a moment, remembering the family members that he had lost.
 Jake watched him as he pondered what might have happened if he’d stayed in New Dorf.
-Finally, he said, “I might’ve had a good life. …If I’d stayed… It… It just wasn’t my home anymore.”
-As he stared off into the distance, he noticed that he could finally see clear across the clearing.
+Finally, David said, “I might’ve had a good life. …If I’d stayed… It… It just wasn’t my home anymore.”
+As he stared off into the distance, he noticed that he could begin to see across the clearing.
+Shapes of busy people were coming into view like ghosts materializing from the mists.
 “My whole family is gone.”
 He continued, “The place that I called home… that’s not what it was anymore.”

 So despite all the stories of his youth, and how he and Elise would imagine themselves in those places, David avoided the big cities.
 He felt valuable for how he could improve the group’s makeshift tents and shelters.
 His strength and use of the spear, however, made him invaluable in the group’s commissioned raids.
 David made friends easily within the group and Jake assigned him a few sparring buddies.
 These little groups of three or four did everything together: eating, sleeping, scouting, and keeping watch.
 The not-so-final surprise came when, within a matter of weeks, David began to feel like he had a family again.